101med/mastermind/README.md

 ## Background

-This Mastermind Game project is part of the final submission for CS50's Introduction to Computer Science course at Harvard University.
+This Mastermind Game project is part of the final submission for CS50P a course at Harvard University.
 It serves as a culmination of the skills and knowledge acquired throughout the course.

 ### What I Learned